A guide to installing resin pathways

 UV-Stable is a premium resin which is clear and resistant to the effects of UV rays from daylight.
 This should be applied where the natural colour of the aggregate is to be retained or to negate the honey tones produced by gravel mixed using a standard aromatic resin.

-The resin bound top layer depth can be adjusted depending on the intended purpose for the surface.
+The resin bound top layer depth can be adjusted depending on the intended purpose for the surface, as seen in the following table:

 To work out the required depth of MOT Type 3 to install as a sub-base, the installer must first calculate the CBR value of the existing soil present at the proposed site.